-Several defenses exist to assault type offenses.
+Several defenses exist to assault type offenses in Washington DC.
 These include self-defense, defense of others, and mistake or accident.
 Self-defense typically boils down to the reasonableness of one’s actions.
 If someone shoves another person, it would not be self-defense for that person to shoot or stab the other in response.
 Defense of others is when someone steps in to protect a third-party from being assaulted by another.
 The same reasonableness standard applies to that defense as well.
 Finally, mistake or accident is a defense to assault.
 As previously mentioned, if someone accidentally bumps into another person, the fact that the person did not intend to do the physical touching makes it not an assault.

 Hiring a DC Assault Attorney

 Whether you are charged with a misdemeanor or felony assault in Washington DC, facing the full weight of the criminal justice system is impossible to do alone.
 Often times an assault arrest may occur after the incident takes place and the police investigate the crime.
 In those cases, the defendant may get a call from a detective informing the person that the police have an arrest warrant.
 It is crucial that you contact an experienced Washington DC assault lawyer in that instance.
 A Washington DC assault attorney can arrange a self-surrender where you turn yourself in at a schedule time.
 Doing it that way may save you from spending the night in jail, can speed up the booking process, and ultimately minimize the amount of time you spend in custody.